quasarframework/quasar/docs/src/pages/start/upgrade-guide.md

 #### Vue 3 and v-model

-The `v-model` is now an alias to the `model-value` + `@update:modelValue` combo, instead of `value` + `@input`.
+The `v-model` is now an alias to the `model-value` + `@update:model-value` combo, instead of `value` + `@input`.
 This has impact on all Quasar components using v-model.
 If you're writing your components in .vue files then you don't need to worry about it as vue-loader correctly translates it for you.

 Suggestion: you may want to do a search and replace for `:value` and `@input`.
 Please be careful on replacing the `:value` as some components (QLinearProgress, QCircularProgress) are not tied to v-model and still use `value` as a property.